Smile (The Beach Boys album): Remaining tracks

 "Our Prayer", a wordless hymn intended as the album's opener, was distinguished by Lambert as "every technique of chromatic harmony [Wilson] had ever heard or imagined."
 Session tapes capture Wilson designating the album's introduction, dismissing Jardine's suggestion to treat it as a standalone track.
 It remains the only track with confirmed placement.

 "I Wanna Be Around", a cover of the Sadie Vimmerstedt and Johnny Mercer standard, was recorded post-"Fire" sessions alongside the intended segue piece "Friday Night".
-During the session, Wilson directed musicians to simulate construction sounds (sawing, drilling) using tools, a recording known as "Workshop", "Woodshop", or "The Woodshop Song".
+During the session, Wilson directed musicians to simulate construction sounds (sawing, drilling) using tools, resulting in a recording known as "Workshop", "Woodshop", or "The Woodshop Song".
 (Note: "Workshop" was later reworked into the album mix of "Do It Again" (1968).)
-He later described the session as blending humor and seriousness.
 Wilson's conceptualization of the track and its noises ("Workshop") symbolized a "rebuilding after the fire", according to Priore, suggesting that the track might have been placed in sequence after "Fire".

 "I Ran" (alternately titled "Look") shares melodic elements with "Good Vibrations" and features upright bass, vibraphones, brass, and keyboards.
 Vocals recorded in October 1966 were lost.
 (Note: Parks later revised it as "Song for Children" in 2003.)
 "He Gives Speeches" was a minor fragment that, according to Lambert, served as a thematic variation on Wilson's recent material, designed to interlink tracks through "cross-references" for the developing concept album.
 (Note: It was reworked into "She's Goin' Bald" by July 1967.)
 "You're Welcome" is a reverb-drenched vocal chant.
 (Note: It served as the B-side to the 1967 "Heroes and Villains" single.)
 "Love to Say Dada", according to Preiss, formed part of the water-themed section of "The Elements" and was "briefly considered" to be paired with "Surf's Up".
 (Note: Alternatively titled "All Day", it evolved into "Cool, Cool Water" in mid-1967 and was retitled "In Blue Hawaii" in 2003 with new lyrics by Parks.)

 The instrumental "Holidays" was sometimes mislabeled on bootlegs as "Tones" or "Tune X".
 (Note: Its marimba finale was repurposed for the Smiley Smile version of "Wind Chimes".
 Retitled "On a Holiday" in 2003, it received new lyrics.)
-In early 1967, Carl and Dennis Wilson recorded individually written pieces—Dennis' "I Don't Know" on January 12 and Carl's "Tune X" (later "Tones") on March 3 and 31.
+In early 1967, Carl and Dennis Wilson recorded individually written pieces: Dennis' "I Don't Know" on January 12 and Carl's "Tune X" (later "Tones") on March 3 and 31.
 Badman speculated these recordings may have been intended either to transform Smile into a group effort rather than a Brian solo project or simply to allow Carl and Dennis to test their production skills.